06 Jan 2022

 Le Petit Dep, 179 Saint-Paul West and 461 Saint-Sulpice Street

 At Le Petit Dep – general store, upscale boutique, and ready-to-eat counter – you will assuredly find one or more gifts for your family and friends!
 We particularly love their selection of sweaters and rompers for children.
-And older fans of the store aren’t left out: they’ll love their branded T-shirts or their flower water bottle.
+Older fans of the store aren’t left out: they’ll love their t-shirts, hoodies, bottles, and bags bearing a jolly gnome.
 Wrap everything up in a Le Petit Dep reusable bag, and you’ve got a themed and ecologically responsible gift!

 Les Pyrénées, 320 Saint-Paul Street West

-If you’re looking for a gift to please your sweet-tooth dad or your mom who likes savoury foods more, you can find what you need to fit any tastes at Les Pyrénées.
+If you’re looking for a gift to please your sweet-tooth dad or your mom who prefers savoury foods, you can find what you need to fit any tastes at Les Pyrénées.
 To help you save some time on your search, they have come up with some attractively themed gift baskets for you to choose from, including the Discovery Basket, the Gourmand Basket, and the Epicurean Basket, just to name a few.
 And why not let yourself try their cloth-wrapped duck foie gras?
 It is Christmas for you too, after all!

 Comptoir 400, 400 Place Jacques-Cartier

 Situated right in the heart of Place Jacques-Cartier, Comptoir 400 offers a bunch of products to please the gourmands of your group.
 Chocolate, nuts, Panettone, coffee (their espresso that they sell by the bag is an absolute must-try!)… You can choose whatever products you want to give, and they will create a beautiful gift basket for you.
 It’s just that easy!